duojs/css-compat/Readme.md

 # css-compat

-  Duo plugin to support the component "styles" array for backwards compatibility.
+  Duo plugin to support the component "styles" array and dependencies with CSS assets for backwards compatibility.

+  This will only trigger on `css` files and if the component you are downloading has a `styles: [ ... ]` array.

+## Future Components

+  This plugin does slow Duo down a bit, so I urge you to write future components that use the new `@import` syntax.
+This has the added benefit of only requiring what you actually use and ensuring proper ordering of CSS assets.

 ## Installation